the NachtKabarett

 PARANOIAC - DALI & NIETZSCHE'S MUSTACHE | "I've been in the bored room this past month trying to explain the difference between a night club and a night stick to a pile of idiots, who for the life of them, could not see the connection betwixt the moustache of Dali and the 'mustache' of Nietzsche.
 I have put the dirt back in my mouth and drank from the dead, regardless of what these powdered wig witch doctors prescribed.
 We will not be censored."

 Dali and Nietzsche are two iconoclasts which Manson has invoked and sought inspiration from the beginning of the band to 1996's Antichrist Svperstar being a quoted tribute to the work of the latter.
-An offhanded remark from 2003 that Manson in his online Journal made reference to a telling 1963 quote by Dali which demonstrated some of Manson's inspirations for 'The Golden Age'.
+An offhanded remark from 2003 that Manson in his Journal made reference to a telling 1963 quote by Dali which demonstrated some of Manson's inspirations for 'The Golden Age'.

 Click for full article